 Future Fulfillment of the Holy Days

-The people left on Earth will have to endure the events that the Bible describes in the Book of Revelation, mainly the hardships due to the plagues that fall on the earth during the wrath of God, and the persecution of the one-world government of "the beast".
+The Christians who remain on this Earth after the rapture will have to endure the events that the Bible describes in the Book of Revelation, mainly the hardships due to the plagues that fall on the earth during the wrath of God, and the persecution of the one-world government of "the beast".

 The root SKH, from which sukka and sukkot are derived, means to cover and protect.
 Living in the sukka means living in the hands of God, under God's protection.